akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/debugging-directives/logRequestResult.md

 ## Building Advanced Directives

-This example will showcase the advanced logging using the `DebuggingDirectives`.
+This example will showcase the advanced logging using the @unidoc[DebuggingDirectives].
 The built *logResponseTime* directive will log the request time (or rejection reason):

 @@snip [DebuggingDirectivesExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/directives/DebuggingDirectivesExamplesSpec.scala) { #logRequestResultWithResponseTime }